thundertrick/imagePicker/README.md

 ##Target
 1. Process all images in one folders ( DONE )
 2. Customed scripts ( TODO )
-3. Results can be shown in graph ( TODO )
+3. Results can be shown in graph ( DONE )

 ##Requirement
 1. Python 2.7 or higher ( Test with Python 2.7.8 )